These states have implemented stay-at-home orders. Here's what that means for you - KVIA

 After announcing that Louisiana has the fastest growth rate of coronavirus cases in the world, Gov. John Bel Edwards issued a stay-at-home order to help slow the coronavirus spread.

-The order took effect on March 23 and ends on April 12, he said.
+The order took effect March 23 and will end April 12, he said.

 While state buildings and other essential businesses such as grocery stores, pharmacies and doctors’ offices will remain open, nonessential businesses were ordered to close.